$q$-deformed rationals and $q$-continued fractions: Ptolemy relations and -continued fractions

 For instance for $\frac{r}{s}=\frac{8}{3}=[2,1,1,1]=\llbracket 3,3\rrbracket$ the corresponding graph is $1 \rightarrow2\leftarrow3\rightarrow 4$, and we compute

 On obtains

 see Section~\ref{ExJones}(b), whereas

 is the numerator of $[\frac{8}{3}]_{q}$, see Example \ref{FirstEx}(d). \end{rem} \bigbreak {\bf Acknowledgements}.
 We are grateful to Fr\'ed\'eric Chapoton and Vladimir Fock for their interest and a number of useful comments; special thanks are due to Fr\'ed\'eric Chapoton for an efficient computer program.
-This paper was partially supported by the ANR project SC3A, ANR-15-CE40-0004-01.
+This paper was partially supported by the ANR projects SC3A, ANR-15-CE40-0004-01 and PhyMath, ANR-19-CE40-0021.